aregsar/aregsarblog/blog/2020/use-npx-to-run-local-and-remote-node-packages/index.md

 npx create-react-app myreactapp
 ```

-## Use MPX to run a package installed in a project
+## Use NPX to run a package installed in a project

 ```bash
 mkdir myapp && cd myapp